 Support & Discussion Groups are confidential, meaning anything you share within the group is held in confidence and will not be spoken about outside of the group.
 This confidentiality is broken only in cases of safety concerns where someone describes that they are at risk of harm to themselves or others.

-What can I expect during a Support and Discussion meeting?
+What can I expect during a Support & Discussion Group?

 Before joining a group, we highly recommend you call the support and discussion group leader.
 This gives you an opportunity to confirm the meeting, ask the leader questions, and to be sure the group is right for you.